 - Hepatitis A, hepatitis B, or hepatitis C tests.

 Some doctors may order tests that check your immune system.
 These can be expensive and generally are done only in research settings.
 Also, it's hard to know what the findings of these tests mean.
-That's because so little is known about the immune system's connection to chronic fatigue syndrome.
+That's because so little is known about the immune system's connection to ME/CFS.

-- Find a primary doctor who understands CFS and how to treat it, and who helps you feel supported.
+- Find a primary doctor who understands ME/CFS and how to treat it, and who helps you feel supported.